AdobeDocs/experience-manager-gems.en/help/gems/a-blank-registration-template.md

 # A Blank registration template{#a-blank-registration-template}

+This is a continuation of last year's session AEM Indexing and JCR Query (Link below).
+It will cover the same topics, but with all-new content and have little overlap with the older presentation.
+Also included are new features of AEM 6.4.

 [7/19/2017 - AEM Indexing and JCR Query](https://helpx.adobe.com/experience-manager/kt/eseminars/gems/aem-indexing-jcr-query.html)

 ## Wednesday, August 22, 2018 | 8:00 AM to 9:00 AM PDT {#wednesday-august-am-to-am-pdt}